aceholecousins/acechase/README.md

 # Future Plans

 This is the first version of the game.
-You can only play as hovercrafty gliders and only free-for-all deathmatch.
+You can only play as hovercrafty gliders.
+Game modes so far are deathmatch, race and shooting range.

 However, we want to add

 ### Other game modes

-team deathmatch / race / capture the flag / Davids vs. Goliath / carball / super mean boss fights / a single player campaign (maybe even for the phone) / who knows what else
+team deathmatch / capture the flag / Davids vs. Goliath / carball / super mean boss fights / a single player campaign / who knows what else

 ### Other vehicles

 buggies / tanks / ... and many more probably maybe

-### A shirtload of special weapons

-mines / homing missiles / time warp / ram boost thing / wall-reflecting death ray / oh so many more!

-### Crazy awesome music

-in the spirit of the current music, just less midi-ish.

-Thus, we need your

 # Support

-because we want to work full time on it in order to implement all that.

 You can become a patron on [patreon](https://www.patreon.com/aceholecousins), that would be like so awesome, you know?
 We would like appreciate it like soo much!

-We are also thinking about kickstartering it at some point but we want to be super virally famous first, so please spread the word, play it with your friends and once the kickstarter campaign is running, pledge all the moneys that you have.

 Ah, and of course your feedback and your feature requests are much appreciated.
 Feel free to create GitHub issues.